30 Best Apps that Pay You to Play Games ($$$)

 If you are ready to have some fun making money from home, then keep on reading.
 There are so many opportunities to use new online gaming sources to generate gaming-based income.
 Not only are there different sources for making money, but there are also different ways and formats!

 You can earn rewards by playing mobile games, taking surveys, and shopping online.
-Nothing is more satisfying than when you earn rewards like Amazon gift cards or get that extra cash via PayPal.
+Nothing is more satisfying than when you earn gift cards and other rewards or get that extra cash via PayPal.

 Sit back, relax, and check out our top money making apps to earn free cash playing awesome games from home!